Sneakbox: Working Sneakboxes

 Meanwhile, hunters continued to use the classic sneakbox.
 Eventually, among the many builders in the Jersey marshes, J. Howard Perrine of Perrine Boat Works became the most noted builder.
 Perrine's father Samuel was one of the pioneer sneakbox builders.

-The Ocean County (N.J.)
-Cultural and Heritage Commission provides several views of a working sneakbox:

-Hunter with gear, rowing; and a sneakbox in a flood.

 Racing Sneakboxes

 As time passed, the yachting fraternity based a racing boat on the working sneakbox by scaling it up, making it longer and beamier.
 This larger sneakbox had much more sail than a working sneakbox.